duijf/roastery/docs/architecture.rst

 Import
 ------

-The ``roastery`` import process turns statement information from you bank / financial instituation into beancount ledger files.
+The Roastery import process turns statement information from you bank / financial instituation into beancount ledger files.

 The import process works in three stages: